mja/embeddings-of-psyches/about.markdown

 subtitle: Info and contact
 ---

-**Embedding the Psyche** is an art research project about the representation of mental health in AI-driven art.
+**Embedding the Psyche** is an art research project about the representation of mental health in AI-driven and generative art.
 An "embedding" is the way that a data point, concept, or feature is encoded within certain deep learning models.
 See the [project introduction][intro] for more.

 ## Authors